Shingo Nishiyama: Early career

+Partnership with Utana Yoshida

 2019–2020 season

 In their first season as a partnership, Yoshida/Nishiyama placed sixth at both 2019 JGP United States and 2019 JGP Italy.
 They then won gold at the Western Sectional and advanced to the 2019–20 Japan Junior Championships, where they again won gold, ahead of Ayumi Takanami / Yoshimitsu Ikeda.
 As a result, Yoshida/Nishiyama were assigned to the 2020 World Junior Championships and the 2020 Winter Youth Olympics.
 They were invited to skate in the gala at the 2019 NHK Trophy as junior national champion.

 At the 2020 Winter Youth Olympics, Yoshida / Nishiyama placed sixth in the ice dance event with a new personal best, following a sixth-place rhythm dance and a fourth-place free dance.
 They were chosen by draw to be part of Team Courage for the mixed-NOC team event, alongside singles' skaters Arlet Levandi of Estonia and Ksenia Sinitsyna of Russia and pairs team Alina Butaeva / Luka Berulava of Georgia.
 Yoshida/Nishiyama won the free dance portion of the team event, ahead of both the silver and bronze medalists from the individual ice dance event, to help Team Courage win the gold medal.

 Yoshida/Nishiyama set a goal of being in the top ten at the 2020 World Junior Championships.
 They placed twelfth in Tallinn.

 2020–2021 season

 Due to the COVID-19 pandemic, the Junior Grand Prix, where Yoshida/Nishiyama would have competed, was cancelled.
 In November, they won their second consecutive junior national title at the 2020–21 Japan Junior Championships.

 Yoshida/Nishiyama announced their split in January 2021.

+Partnership with Ayumi Takanami

+2021–2022 season

 Nishiyama indicated that he would continue in ice dance, rather than returning to singles.
 In March 2021, he announced his new partnership with fellow Waseda University skater Ayumi Takanami.

-2021–2022 season

 Takanami/Nishiyama made their competitive debut at the 2021–22 Japan Championships, winning the bronze medal.
+Their partnership would soon dissolve afterwards.

+Partnership with Azusa Tanaka

 2022–2023 season

-Nishiyama competed in the men's singles during the 2022-23 season but will be aiming for the Olympics in ice dance starting in the 2023-24 season.
+Nishiyama competed in the men's singles during the 2022-23 season, coming sixteenth at the 2022–23 Japan Championships.

+On 6 May 2023, Nishiyama announced that he and former Japanese single skater Azusa Tanaka had formed an ice dance partnership and would be training at the Ice Academy of Montreal in Montreal, Canada.